Thin Pages Get Deprioritized by Google: Diagnose, Merge, or Remove

 4. Auto-generated category / tag / archive pages

-/tag/seo has 1-3 articles, the template is just an H1 + card list.
+/tag/seo has 1-3 articles and the template is just an H1 plus a card list.
+These rarely deserve indexing on a small site.

-5. Content is only citations / quotes from elsewhere
+5. Content that is only citations or quotes

 6. Content-empty pages